-What Do You Fill Raised Beds With?
+What Do You Fill Raised Garden Beds With?

 There are a few ways to fill a raised garden bed.
 So here are a few ideas to easily fill a raised garden bed so you can get busy planting.

 Method 1: Mix topsoil (existing soil in the ground), compost and potting soil in equal parts.
-This will create a nutrient-rich soil to grow your edibles.
+This will create nutrient-rich soil to grow your edibles.

 Method 2: You can purchase organic potting soil which has the correct mix to give you very happy plants.
 This method can be costly due to the amount of soil needed to fill a bed.
-However, if you are looking for a prepackaged option, we recommend this organic potting soil.
+However, if you are looking for a prepackaged option, I recommend this organic potting soil.

 Next layer with small sticks, pieces of wood or branches you might find in your yard.
 This is a guide only and you are free to use what you have, as long as it breaks down over time.
-If you don’t have access to wood, that’s fine, just move onto the next step.
+If you don’t have access to wood, that’s fine, just move on to the next step.

 Then it’s a matter of alternating layers of carbon and nitrogen materials.

-Nitrogen layers are the fresh moist materials and include vegetable scraps, manure, seaweed, fresh grass clippings and coffee grounds.
+Nitrogen layers are the fresh moist materials and include vegetable scraps, manure, seaweed, fresh grass clippings, and coffee grounds.

-Lastly, top the mostly filled raised garden bed with 1-3 inches of compost or good quality organic potting soil.
+Lastly, top the mostly filled raised garden bed with 1-3 inches of compost or good-quality organic potting soil.